History of FC Basel (1965–2000): Seventy-eighth, defeated in the play-off

 Félix Musfeld was the club's new chairman.
 Helmut Benthaus was player-manager for the sixth consecutive season.
 There were only very few changes in the squad.
 Bruno Michaud retired from active football after winning his third championship title.
 He had played 14 seasons with Basel.
 During his time with Basel Michaud played a total of 355 competitive games and scored 22 goals.
 Dieter Rüefli moved on to play for St. Gallen and Janos Konrad moved on to Vevey-Sports.
 In the other direction Edoardo Manzoni joined the squad on loan from Xamax.
-Benthaus did not want any other transfers and relied on young players who came up from the reserve team to help, when needed in the first team.
+Benthaus declined further transfers, instead relying on reserve players to step in when needed.
 Basel played a total of 55 matches during this season.
 27 of these games were in the domestic league including the play-off for the championship.
 Three of these games were in the Swiss Cup, four were in the European Cup, five were in the Cup of the Alps and 16 were friendly matches.
 Of these 16 test games 13 were won and three were drawn.

 Basel won 18 of their 26 league games, drawing six, losing just twice, they scored 67 goals conceding 26.
 They finished the regular season level on points with Grasshopper Club Zürich and so these two teams had to contest a play-off game on 8 June 1971 to decide the title winners.
 Grasshopper won the play-off 4–3 after extra time.